Irritable bowel syndrome (IBS) is a common condition affecting the bowel (large intestine/colon) that can considerably affect your quality of life.

 The common symptoms are:

-You may also have bowel pain, backache, bladder problems, fatigue, lethargy and nausea.
+You may also have bowel pain, experience pain during sex, have backache, bladder problems, fatigue, lethargy and nausea.

 If you think you have IBS, make an appointment to see your GP.
 Although there’s no cure for IBS, your GP will be able to recommend IBS treatment to relieve your IBS symptoms.